sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 - `failed`
 - `completed`

-Additionally, the API supports users to control the number of tasks returned in the output by using the argument `count` upto an upper limit of 500.
+Additionally, the API supports users to control the number of tasks returned in the output by using the argument `count` upto an upper limit of 500 with a default value of 100.

 Here's an example with all the query arguments in the API call: